 The best part is, Epidemic Sound allows you to try their platform for free for 30 days so that you can see the value for yourself.
 There are no contracts to your membership and you are free to cancel at any time.

-Note: Per their terms and conditions, Epidemic Sound requires that permission be granted from their platform when using their music alongside adult content.
+Note: Per their terms and conditions, Epidemic Sound requires permission from their platform when using their music alongside adult content.

 2. Envato Elements